 Priority 3: FWM concentration is equal to or less than TMDL benchmark.

 Assess the attenuated UAL, which is the average load per acre in each basin from the WaSh model.
-Compare with the basin UAL calculated target derived from the SFWMD 2019 South Florida Environmental Report (SFER).
+Compare with the basin UAL target calculated with loading data from the SFWMD 2019 South Florida Environmental Report (SFER).
 This step is weighted above Step 2 where data are available; therefore, results would increase or decrease the priority accordingly:

 Priority increases: UAL is greater than 50 % above the basin target UAL.